 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 A breast lift won't significantly change the size of your breasts.
-However, a breast lift can be performed in combination with breast augmentation or breast reduction, this will be determined by your surgeon and will require a scan of the breasts.
+However, it can be performed in combination with breast augmentation or breast reduction.

-The exact type of surgery decides your recovery time, but either way, you should take 2 to 3 weeks off work.
-There will be pain and swelling in the operated area and your breasts will appear swollen and taught for almost 2 weeks.
-There will be redness and pain around your incisions and your areola and nipple are likely to be numb for a few days.
-In the early days, painkillers are given to help you with pain and surgical bras can be worn for 2 to 3 weeks, after which, you can wear regular bras.
+Plan to take 2 to 3 weeks off work for your breast lift surgery.
+There will be pain and swelling in the operated area and your breasts will appear swollen for almost 2 weeks.
+There will be redness and pain around your incisions.
+Your areola and nipple are likely to be numb for a few days.
+In the early days, painkillers are given to help you with pain.
+You might have to wear surgical bras for 2 to 3 weeks, after which, you can wear regular bras.
 No underwire bras should be worn for at least 6 weeks.

 Following points should be kept in mind to take care of yourself after being discharged from the hospital:

-According to a survey, 80% of women are found satisfied by the result of breast lift surgery.
-Their bust is restored and sagginess disappeared.
+According to a survey, 80% of women are satisfied by breast lift surgery.
+Their bust is restored, and sagginess disappeared.
+Most people experience long-lasting results, while others might need minor revisions after a few years.
+There are, however, risks and side effects you need to be aware of.
+Some of these risks include infection, bleeding, and scarring.
+In rare cases, the surgery might not be successful.
 Failed surgeries leave marks on your breasts which can be subjected to hypertrophy.
 Also, there might be a difference in the shape of both breasts.
-Changes continue to take place for a year after the surgery.
 In these cases, revisional breast lift surgery is performed.